rdenton3/social-network-api/README.md

   This application utilizes a NoSQL database to allow users to connect with their friends and share thoughts.

   ## Usage
-  Please see the Screencastify link which demonstrates how to run the API routes in Insomnia.
+  Please see the Screencastify link which demonstrates how to run the API routes in Insomnia - https://drive.google.com/file/d/1tehXE_oIz9VwT2-KDzePrG4pT4l-_n55/view

   ## Installation
 Please install all dependencies from the package.json file.